 It’s important that selection interviews are conducted professionally.
 Everyone involved in assessing candidates should have the necessary skills (for example in interviewing and testing) and have been adequately briefed about the job in question and its requirements.

-A poor interview experience can undermine the employer’s brand as candidates might share their unfavourable impression of the organisation with other potential applicants and customers.
+A poor interview experience can undermine an employer’s brand as candidates might share their unfavourable impression of the organisation with other potential applicants and customers.
 Following up with candidates in a timely manner, and giving feedback following an interview demonstrates appreciation of their time and enhances the candidate experience.

 Tests have become an important part of the selection process and can benefit the overall talent management process.
 Evidence suggests that standardised tests or tests of cognitive ability can be good predictors of job performance, especially for occupations that require complex thinking, although test results should never be the sole basis for a selection decision.
 See more in our report A head for hiring: the behavioural science of recruitment and selection.